forsaken1/triathlets/README.md

-# triathlets
+# Triathlets

-Your description here
+Project for triathlets

 ## Installation